mucan54/express-openalpr-server/README.md

 ## Test

 * `npm test` to test the express app
-* 'node ./test/docker.js' to test the running docker, but you will need to adjust the url/port to your running docker
+* `node ./test/docker.js` to test the running docker, but you will need to adjust the url/port to your running docker